-- 4. The farmer's wife says the same thing repeatedly as she interacts with one character after another.
-"What a naughty\\\\\!"
-To keep students actively involved, encourage them to repeat these words with you as they catch on to the pattern. - 5.
-When you finish the book, tell students they did a very good job of listening and making predictions about what might happen next and that now you want them to review the story.
+4. The chicken repeatedly says "tuck-tuck" at the beginning of the story.
+To keep students actively involved, encourage them to repeat this with you as they catch on to the sound the chicken makes.

+5. When you finish the book, tell students they did a very good job of listening and making predictions about what might happen next and that now you want them to review the story.
 Open the book again to the start of the story and hold it up so that students can see the illustrations.
 Ask them to look at those first illustrations and recall what happened at the very beginning of the story.
 Use these questions to guide the students' recall: